 - Does not comply with an entry ban.

-Article 46(2)(3) IPA also provided that such a detention measure should be applied exceptionally, after an individual assessment and only as a measure of last resort where no alternative measures can be applied.
+Article 50(2)(3) Asylum Code also provided that such a detention measure should be applied exceptionally, after an individual assessment and only as a measure of last resort where no alternative measures can be applied.

-As noted above, a detention order under IPA is issued following prior information by the Head of the Asylum Service.
+As noted above, a detention order under the Asylum Code is issued following prior notification by the Head of the Asylum Service.
 However, the final decision on the detention lies with the Police.
-The number of information notes made by the Asylum Service in 2021 is not available.
+The number of information notes to this end made by the Asylum Service in 2022 is not available.

 Detention of asylum seekers applying at liberty

-The IPA provides for the possibility of detaining asylum seekers even when they apply for international protection when not detained, on the basis of any of the grounds provided by article 8 of the Directive 2013/33/EU.
+The Asylum Code provides for the possibility of detaining asylum seekers even when they apply for international protection when not detained, on the basis of any of the grounds provided by article 8 of the Directive 2013/33/EU.
 According to such grounds an applicant may be detained only:

-(b) in order to determine those elements on which the application for international protection is based which could not be obtained in the absence of detention, in particular when there is a risk of absconding of the applicant;
+- in order to determine those elements on which the application for international protection is based which could not be obtained in the absence of detention, in particular when there is a risk of absconding by the applicant;

-Up until the end of 2021 asylum seekers, who have applied for asylum at liberty in one of the Eastern Aegean islands and were subject to a geographical restriction, were detained as a rule if arrested outside the assigned area in order to be transferred back to that island.
-In these cases, a detention order was imposed contrary to the guarantees provided by law for administrative detention and without their asylum seeker legal status being taken into consideration: the detention order was unlawfully issued based on L 3907/2011 and/or L 3386/2005, which refers to the deportation of irregularly staying third-country nationals to their country of origin, as these legal frameworks are not applied to asylum seekers.
-As it was also the case in previous years, in a case supported by GCR, the Administrative Court of Piraeus ordered the release from detention of a man from Syria, who was detained for the purpose of his transfer back to Samos on the basis that, inter alia, he is an asylum applicant and could not be detained for return purposes.
+Up until the end of 2022 asylum seekers, who had applied for asylum at liberty in one of the Eastern Aegean islands and were subject to a geographical restriction, were detained as a rule if arrested outside their assigned area in order to be transferred back to that island.
+In these cases, a detention order was imposed contrary to the guarantees provided by law for administrative detention and without their asylum seeker legal status being taken into consideration: the detention order was unlawfully issued based on L 3907/2011 and/or L 3386/2005, which refers to the deportation of irregularly staying third-country nationals to their country of origin, as these legal frameworks should not be applied to asylum seekers.

 The interpretation of the legal grounds for detention in practice